FlowFuse/website/src/handbook/product/personas/index.md

 ### Goals

 What problem does the persona want to solve, or which benefit does the character seek?
-Why would the persona want to use or buy FlowForge?
+Why would the persona want to use or buy FlowFuse?

 - **Job To Be Done**: In the context of the persona, what are they trying to achieve?
 - **Challenges**: What are their regular blockers and pain points when trying to work towards their goals?